 A We take care of you after any treatment and an emergency contact number is provided to ensure that you are backed up by our team, even out of hours.

-Q Am I covered for cosmetic facial surgery?
+Q Do you carry cosmetic facial surgery?

 A Mr Hughes no longer carries out cosmetic surgery